Want to use SQL in Python effortlessly? This step-by-step guide will show you how to:

 Our demo Python script will use “temp” as the username and password.
 The database name is “techbeamers” and “127.0.0.1” is the host.
 You can however replace the host with the “localhost”.

-Create a cursor object to execute SQL queries.
+After establishing the connection, create a cursor object to execute SQL queries.

-Use the cursor to execute SQL queries.
+With the cursor object, you can execute SQL queries.

-If your query returns results, fetch them.
+If your query returns results, use the cursor to fetch them.

-Close the connection to free up resources.
+Once done, close the connection to free up resources.

 Connecting Python with SQL databases allows seamless integration and offers efficient data management for your applications.